zed-industries/zed/CONTRIBUTING.md

 *If you are a plugin developer looking to contribute by building out the Zed ecosystem, have a look at these [issues](https://github.com/zed-industries/community/issues?q=is%3Aopen+is%3Aissue+label%3A%22potential+plugin%22+sort%3Areactions-%2B1-desc).*

-In the short term, we want to provide a generalized solutions to these problems (plugin system/theme system), so we are not looking to add these features to Zed itself.
+In the short term, we want to provide a generalized solutions to these problems (plugin system/theme system), so we are not looking to add these features to Zed itself

 - Adding languages
 - Themes